Skip to main content

 docker exec transmission sh -c 'curl -Ss https://ipinfo.io'

-To enable port forwarding in transmission add --env PEERPORT=29142 to its startup script.
+If you have configured port forwarding earlier, activate it for transmission by adding --env PEERPORT=29142 to the startup script.

-I primarily use the flood as my transmission interface.
-It comes in its own container:
+I use flood as my web interface for transmission.
+See the list of browser-based remote controls for other options.
+Flood comes in its own container:

 docker run -d --name=tflood \